 Center Channel Speaker Mount Tilt

-Center Channel Speaker Mount Tilt is a technology that allows you to tilt your speaker device up or down to improve the sound quality.
+Center Channel Speaker Mount Tilt is a technology that allows you to tilt your speaker device up or down to improve sound quality.

 This can be helpful for people who have poor eyesight or people who are deaf or hard of hearing.
-Center channel speaker mount above TV helps with balance and comfort when using a speaker device.
+The Center channel speaker mount above the TV helps with balance and comfort when using a speaker device.